MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/tvm-assign-device-value.md

 - Normal (Default)
 - High

-Examples of devices that should be marked as high value:
+Examples of devices that should be assigned a high value:

 - Domain controllers, Active Directory
 - Internet facing devices
 - VIP devices
 - Devices hosting internal/external production services

-## Set device value
+## Choose device value

 1. Navigate to any device page, the easiest place is from the device inventory.

-2. Select **Device Value** from three dots next to the actions bar at the top of the page.
+2. Select **Device value** from three dots next to the actions bar at the top of the page.
     ![Example of the device value dropdown.](images/tvm-device-value-dropdown.png)

 <br><br>